datafl4sh/gmsh_tools/README.md

 The library runs on Unix systems.
 It is written in C++11 and requires a recent compiler to be compiled (GCC >= 5.0 or Clang >= 3.8).
 Older compilers may work but they are neither supported nor tested.

 To compile it:

+    mkdir build
+    cd build
+    cmake ..
     make

  You will end up with an executable named `gmsh_tools` and some meshes in `/meshes`.

-# Exemple
+# Example
-There is an exemple in main.cc
+There is an example in main.cc

     gmsh_tools ./meshes/<meshes>